-The professional UMW Bookstore team ensures that competitively priced course materials are offered in store and online in the forms of new and used books, rental books, and course packs; art supplies and kits, and lab materials are also available at the store.
-The store team works with professional organizations, publishers, and other stores to bring new and affordable course material options, such as Inclusive Digital Access, to campus.
-From Art to Theatre, Apple accessories to TI scientific calculators, the store has the materials required for academic success.
+The UMW Bookstore team ensures that competitively priced course materials are offered in store and online in the forms of new, used, rental and digital books, while offering a price match option.
+In addition, art supplies, kits, and lab materials are available for purchase.
+The bookstore works with faculty to provide the right materials for each course.

-The store is the nest of Eagle Pride, offering UMW apparel, gifts, insignia and emblematic school supplies; the trade book department boasts the work of UMW faculty, staff, and alumni, and offers a rich array of local history titles.
-Snacks, soft drinks, and health and beauty items fill the well-stocked convenience store.
+The UMW bookstore is the nest of Eagle Pride, offering UMW apparel, gifts, insignia and emblematic school supplies.
+Additionally, the trade book department boasts the work of UMW faculty, staff, and alumni.
+Also, the UMW bookstore offers a well-stocked convenience area with snacks, drinks, health, and beauty items.